ibm-cloud-docs/whcs-cli-plugin/annotator-for-clinical-data-acd-v1-cli.md

 ## Status
 {: #whcs-status-cli}
-Get the health check status of this service
+Get the health check status of this Annotator for Clinical Data service instance.

-### ibmcloud whcs acd status (Determine if service is running correctly)
+### ibmcloud whcs acd status
 {: #whcs-cli-status-command}

+Determine if service is running correctly.
 This is a health check status of the service.
-It will will return a 500 error if the service state is not OK.
+It will return a 500 error if the service state is not OK.

 ```sh
 ibmcloud whcs acd status